WOLF retro DESIGN REVIEW. 25th November 2019

-The W114 sedans are an iconic post war Mercedes model that was well regarded for engineering that could literally drive endlessly.
-They were amongst the first cars to drive beyond a Million miles.
-From our research they were the model that began the mercedes tradition of a midlife facelift.
+The W114 sedans are an iconic post war Mercedes model that was well regarded for engineering, literally able to drive endlessly.
+They were amongst the first Mercedes recognized to drive beyond a Million miles.
+From our research they were the model that began the Mercedes tradition of a midlife facelift.

 First impression/ Delight

 The W114 cars have always been relatively “Boxy”, especially the sedan variants.
 The coupes however were much more graceful due to a longer boot lid and lower roof line.
 The word that comes to mind as a first impression is “Pretty”.
 It’s not sporty, aggressive or sexy, but will still turn heads with it’s bright front face and abundance of chrome trimmings.

 Coupes always live in the shadows of convertible counterparts but the W114 had no convertible variants.
 After the W111 and W113 models the114 coupe was the only affordable sports Mercedes.
 The W114 coupe was unique in that it had no “B” pillar.
 With all its windows lowered it was a pillarless coupe, and a rather elegant sight to behold.

 As with most Mercedes cars each detail is well considered and appear together as one language- the Mercedes language of practical engineering and beautiful design.
 While significantly sleeker than its sedan counterpart this car is still relatively boxy.
 All sides remain quite flat and vertical so from that perspective feels like it belongs more in the 50s that the 60s.